- Publications and resources

 Authentication of certain foreign documents

-CASA may require an applicant to have the authenticity of a proof of identification document authenticated by the government that issued the document.
+We may require an applicant to have the authenticity of a proof of identification document authenticated by the government that issued the document.

 Do I need to submit new photos?

 Yes.
 The photo on your new ASIC must be less than six months old at the time of issue.
 This means you will be required to submit new passport photos as instructed on the application form (please ensure the photos are secured to the page with sticky tape and that the sticky tape does not cover any part of the image in the photo).